Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK : Update README file with information

-HOMEWORK : Create PROTOTYPE markdown
+HOMEWORK : Create PROTOTYPE markdown and DEVLOG markdown as well as its information.